 Side Mounted Slides

-This is a common type of drawer slide found in many kitchen cabinets and office desks.
-Even the drawers of heavy-duty storage cabinets are mounted with this type of drawer slide.
+This popular mounting style is commonly seen in kitchen cabinets, office desks and even heavy-duty storage drawers.
 The design is simple, stable, durable and easy to install.

 Center Mounted Slides